floppydisk525/RaspPiTempFan/README.md

 https://jumpnowtek.com/rpi/Using-DS18B20-1-wire-Temp-Sensors-with-the-Raspberry-Pi.html

 Using this [example](https://pinout.xyz/pinout/1_wire ), here are the following steps:
+#### Let's backup config.txt
+sudo cp -n /boot/config.txt /boot/config.txt.orig

+If for some reason you want to revert to original settings, just run the command below in terminal:
+sudo mv /boot/config.txt.orig /boot/config.txt

 #### Update  /boot/config.txt:
 Update the config.txt file by opening the file:
 sudo nano /boot/config.txt

 ##### Add the following line:
 dtoverlay=w1-gpio,gpiopin=26
 The gpiopin changes the dtoverlay from default gpio 4 to gpio 26.
+I'm using gpio 24 because gpio 4, gpio 5, and gpio 6 are used from blinkio.

 #### Reboot
 sudo reboot